-Spearmint Rhino is getting older but it’s still one of the plusher clubs in Vegas, having eschewed the typical high-tech look for something more opulent and flattering to skin tones.
+Spearmint Rhino has finished a major remodel that was driving away customers, which means it’s regained many of its former dancers.
+Spearmint Rhino remains one of the plusher clubs in Vegas and it’s now larger; it continues to eschew the typical high-tech look for something more opulent and flattering to skin tones.
 Think English country manor with lots of comfy seating, fake paintings (nudes, of course), muted lighting, and big ceramic vases in the passageways.

 For many years, Rhino was the best gentlemen’s club in town, packed wall-to-wall with tens.
 It used to be that a dancer had to be thin and movie-star pretty with big breasts to work here.
-Now that’s no longer the case.
-Rhino has aged gracefully into a second-tier club, after Sapphire (review) and Palomino (review).
-The dancers at Rhino are mostly 7’s and 8’s, but Rhino is no longer getting enough dancers to stick to its former body-type standards.
+Now the club has a wider variety of dancer types, though most are still fine to very fine.
+The lap dance mileage standard here remains high.

-Rhino has one main and two smaller stages, but this is primarily a lap-dance club—the dancers don’t do much on those stages.
-The VIP rooms are small spaces with multiple booths.
+Rhino has one main and several smaller stages, but this is primarily a lap-dance club—the dancers don’t do much on those stages.
+The group VIP rooms are small spaces with multiple open booths.

 Happy Hour at Spearmint Rhino

 Spearmint Rhino serves food 24 hours a day (except for Sunday, the cook’s day off).
 The selection of breakfast, lunch, and dinner items includes steak and eggs for $10; most sandwiches, salads, etc. are in the $6–$10 range.
-As of January 2015 there is a lunch special again from 11 am to 7 pm daily, with a burger or chicken club with fries and water, soda or any Bud product for $5 (switch a steak sandwich for the burger and the price is $7).
+There is a lunch special running from 11 am to 7 pm daily, featuring a burger or chicken club with fries and water, soda or any Bud product for $5 (switch a steak sandwich for the burger and the price is $7).

-A domestic beer is $4.40 until 7 pm, then the evening price goes to $12 (unless they make you pay at the door for the two-drink minimum, in which case the drink vouchers cost $11 each).
+All beers and wells are $5 until 7 pm, then the evening price of a beer goes to $12 (unless they make you pay at the door for the two-drink minimum, in which case the drink vouchers cost $11 each).